-This page provides you with Product Manager resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Product manager resume.
+This page provides you with Product Manager resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Product Manager resume.

 First and foremost, you want to create a rough draft of the information you want to add and put it to one side.
 You can refer to this when it comes to adding important details you might forget of.
 However, be aware that you aren’t going to need every bit of information.
 Product manager resumes should be precise and to the point when it comes to their years of experience and work history as it looks a lot better.

 We strongly suggest you choose the reverse-chronological layout, as it perfectly fits a product manager resume: not only it shows your most recent work at the top, it also helps you highlight your last few years.

 Next, you want to choose a font.
 The font you choose can determine whether a recruiter takes the time to read what you have to say or throw it to one side.
 Now, fonts can often catch a lot of people out simply because they use the wrong ones.
 You want an easy-to-read and legible font with big headings so that you have the best chance of recruiters looking at it.

 Finally, choose a sensible color for your resume.
 It might appear nice to make every section a different color but it’s not always the best thought out idea.
 Stick to one, maximum two colors.